F0lak/dm_open_ref/ref/world/proc/GetCredits.md

 The best time to call this proc is before a player does something that would allow them to spend credits, and/or just afterward, so they can see what is left in their account.
-Note* You can specify a different hub path and hub_password by adding these as extra arguments, but this is not recommended for security reasons.
+Note+ You can specify a different hub path and hub_password by adding these as extra arguments, but this is not recommended for security reasons.
 If you use this feature, it should only be on games that cannot be downloaded by the public.